MrChromebox/website/docs/support/unbricking/index.md

 If you think your device is bricked, the quickest and easiest thing you can do is to perform a `Hard Reset` (AKA an EC Reset): press the `[Refresh+Power]` keys simultanenously, then release.
 :::

-There are serveral methods which can be used, though not all apply to all devices.
+There are several methods which can be used, though not all apply to all devices.
 All 2017+ models with a CR50 Google Security Chip (GSC) can be recovered with a SuzyQable.

 ## [Unbricking with a ch341a USB programmer](unbrick-ch341a)
 ## [Unbricking with a SuzyQable (aka SuzyQ cable)](unbrick-suzyq)